ivan-topp/y-socket.io/README.md

 ### Adding y-socketio to your project

-y-socketio is very easy to add an new or existent project with socket.io.
+Y-Socketio is very easy to add an new or existent project with socket.io.
 You just need to pass the socket.io server instance as shown below:

 ```ts
 import { YSocketIO } from '@ivan-topp/y-socketio/dist/server'